-Over 2009-2010 major changes took place in the Eucalyptus globulus plantation industry in Australia resulting from the Global Financial Collapse and the past decisions of former blue gum MIS plantation companies to add different agricultural products to their portfolio.
+Over 2009-2010 major changes took place in the Eucalyptus globulus plantation industry in Australia resulting from the Global Financial Collapse (GFC) and the past decisions of former blue gum MIS plantation companies to add agricultural products to their portfolio.
 This led to many companies being forced to appoint receivers and sell their assets.
-In 2012, Gunn's Limited who had purchased many of the former MIS plantations to resource their intended pulp mill in Tasmania also went into administration when unable to obtain funding to construct their mill.